NicholasIndorf/HipHopPopularity/README.md

 The associated target popularity for each preview mp3 was binned into popular and not popular.
 Using the training data, I determined popular to be >= 39.

 ## Modeling
-Several models were attempted when attacking this problem.
+Several models were attempted when attacking this problem, increasing in complexity.
 First, to get a sense for what a useless/untrained model would perform like, I used a dummy classifier to make predictions according to the majority class of the training data.
 This simulates a completely untrained model.
 I then iterated through a simple multilayer perceptron, two builds of a Convolutional Neural Network, and finally a Recurrent Neural Network which has a Convolutional component at the start.

 ### Google Colab
 The modeling section of this project was performed in Google Colab, as my computer couldn't handle it.
 Your mileage may vary.
 I noted in my notebook what